-- C3.1 The total value of a Contract is the total estimated expenditure (excl.
-VAT) for the duration of the Contract including any extension options/periods. - C3.2 Contracts cannot be divided (disaggregated) into separate Contracts with the intention of avoiding the application of the Public Contracts Regulations or these Regulations. - C3.3 A Procurement Advisor must be consulted if a Contract is to last longer than 3 years including all extension periods. - C3.4 Officers are required to consider and include (aggregate) the value of similar requirements in other parts of the Council when calculating a Contract value.
-The total aggregated value means the total value

-- of similar purchased Works, Supplies or Services over the duration of a Contract. - C3.5 If the Contract is for buying a single item, which is not related to buying other items, the Contract is worth the price, or estimated price, referred to in that Contract. - C3.6 If the Contract is for buying a related group of items, the Contract is worth the total price, or estimated total price, of the group.
+- C3.1 For the purpose of agreeing a procurement process, the total value of a Contract is the total estimated expenditure for the duration of the Contract including any extension options/periods. - C3.2 Contract values to exclude VAT except when determining if the Public or Concession Contracts Regulations are triggered.
+Appropriate VAT to be considered here, with all procurement documentation remaining with the net-VAT values. - C3.3 Contracts cannot be divided (disaggregated) into separate Contracts with the intention of avoiding the application of the Public Contracts Regulations or these Regulations. - C3.4 A Procurement Advisor must be consulted if a Contract is to last longer than 3 years including all extension periods. - C3.5 Officers are required to consider and include (aggregate) the value of similar requirements in other parts of the Council when calculating a Contract value.
+The total aggregated value means the total value of similar purchased Works, Supplies or Services over the duration of a Contract. - C3.6 If the Contract is for buying a single item, which is not related to buying other items, the Contract is worth the price, or estimated price, referred to in that Contract. - C3.7 If the Contract is for buying a related group of items, the Contract is worth the total price, or estimated total price, of the group.